 In the right hand corner of the arcade is a ‘secret’ entrance into Trinity Market, entering here, and then going through the first door on the left will take us into what’s known locally as ‘Blue Bell Passage’ but the door to this is sometimes locked so my walk takes us to the far end of the arcade where we turn right onto Market Place.

 Here you will pass the other side of Blue Bell Passage, if you go down here you will find Ye Olde Blue Bell, a Sam Smith’s pub.
-Like many of this brewery’s pubs, the interior is unspoilt and there are few old-fashioned multi-room pubs of this type left so worth dropping in if it’s open.
+Like many of this brewery’s pubs, the interior is unspoilt and there are few old-fashioned multi-room pubs of this type left it’s worth dropping in if it’s open.

 After this, we then turn right again after The Corn Exchange onto North Church Side, and then left into Trinity Square.